Services

 - Materials Engineering: study and development of new materials and production technologies.

-- Mechanical Engineering: Design and optimization of mechanical systems and production processes.
+- Mechanical Engineering: design and optimisation of mechanical systems and production processes.

-II) Training of Excellence.
-To offer rigorous and in-depth training, combining advanced theory and practical application, to prepare PhD students to become leaders and innovators in industry and academia.
+II) Excellence in Training.
+To offer rigorous and in-depth training, combining advanced theory and practical application, in order to prepare PhD students to become leaders and innovators in the industrial and academic sectors.

-III) Professional development.
-To support the development of doctoral students' professional and transversal skills, including project management, communication skills and the ability to work in multidisciplinary teams.
+III) Professional Development.
+To support the development of PhD students’ professional and transferable skills, including project management, communication skills and the ability to work in multidisciplinary teams.

 IV) Collaboration and Networking.
-To facilitate collaborations with research institutes, industries and international organizations to foster knowledge exchange and technology transfer.
+To facilitate collaborations with research institutes, industries and international organisations in order to foster knowledge exchange and technology transfer.

 V) Innovation and Entrepreneurship.
 To encourage an entrepreneurial approach among PhD students, stimulating the development of innovative solutions and the creation of new business opportunities in the field of industrial engineering.

-The PhD syllabus aspires to contribute significantly to the technological and scientific progress of the industrial sector, promoting academic excellence and sustainable growth through the training of highly qualified experts, able to face global and local challenges with creativity and expertise.
+The PhD programme aspires to contribute significantly to the technological and scientific progress of the industrial sector, promoting academic excellence and sustainable growth through the training of highly qualified experts capable of addressing global and local challenges with creativity and expertise.

-In addition, the presence of high-level corporate partners who contribute to the financing of numerous positions aims to aim at a more effective technology transfer thanks to the development of projects in close collaboration with the company and encouraging the hiring in Italian companies of talents trained in this way for innovation.
-In this way, the knowledge developed in the University can bear fruit not only at a scientific level but also at an industrial level, aiming to improve the competitiveness of the companies that participate in the projects and hire PhDs.
+In addition, the presence of high-level corporate partners contributing to the funding of numerous positions is intended to support more effective technology transfer through the development of projects in close collaboration with companies and by encouraging the recruitment into Italian companies of talents thus trained in innovation.
+In this way, the knowledge developed in University can bear fruit not only at scientific level but also at industrial level, with the aim of improving the competitiveness of the companies participating in the projects and employing PhD graduates.

-As part of the PhD Course in Industrial Engineering, the heterogeneity of the training courses means that PhD students can deal with wide-ranging skills, stimulating the convergence and integration of a wide range of academic disciplines in highly innovative and interdisciplinary projects.
-The degree courses, divided into over 25 courses, is also characterized by great multidisciplinarity, an element that derives directly from the great variety of research topics developed by the approximately one hundred members of the Teaching Board.
+Within the PhD Course in Industrial Engineering, the heterogeneity of the training pathways enables PhD students to engage with a broad range of skills, stimulating the convergence and integration of a wide set of academic disciplines in highly innovative and interdisciplinary projects.
+The degree courses, structured into more than 25 courses, are also characterised by great multidisciplinarity, an element that derives directly from the wide variety of research topics developed by the approximately one hundred members of the Board of Lecturers.

-In this sense, the Course therefore allows to activate ever new research paths within the various research groups: the influence of different paths can allow the birth of new ideas and the development of new strands of knowledge, with a strong multi-disciplinary character.
-The collaboration with PhD students from previous cycles also allows the establishment of an effective and efficient working method.
+In this sense, the Course makes it possible to activate ever new research pathways within the various research groups: the influence of different pathways can enable the emergence of new ideas and the development of new branches of knowledge, with a strong multidisciplinary character.
+Collaboration with PhD students from previous cycles also enables the establishment of an effective and efficient working method.

-The syllabus is structured into five distinct curricula, each designed to cover a key area of industrial engineering:
+The programme is structured into five distinct curricula, each designed to cover a key sector of industrial engineering:

-- Electrical Engineering: this course track focuses on the development of advanced technologies for electrical systems and electrical machines, addressing issues such as electromagnetic compatibility, sustainable mobility, simulation of electrical phenomena, design of power systems, energy storage, design of electromagnetic devices, control systems and renewable energy.
+- Electrical Engineering: this curriculum focuses on the development of advanced technologies for electrical systems and electrical machines, addressing topics such as electromagnetic compatibility, sustainable mobility, simulation of electrical phenomena, power system design, energy storage, design of electromagnetic devices, control systems and renewable energy.

-- Energy Engineering: the course track aims to find solutions for the sustainable production, management and distribution of energy.
-Topics covered include renewable energy, energy efficiency, fluid machines, energy production, energy sustainability in buildings, energy management.
+- Energy Engineering: the curriculum aims to find solutions for the sustainable production, management and distribution of energy.
+Topics covered include renewable energy, energy efficiency, fluid machines for energy production, energy sustainability in buildings, and energy management.

-- Chemical and Environmental Engineering: the course is dedicated to innovation in industrial chemistry and environmental management.
-Research areas include sustainable chemical process design, pharmaceutical process design, polymer material recycling, life cycle assessment, water management and air pollution.
+- Chemical and Environmental Engineering: this pathway is dedicated to innovation in industrial chemistry and environmental management.
+Research areas include the design of sustainable chemical processes, the design of pharmaceutical processes, recycling of polymeric materials, life cycle assessment, water management and air pollution.

-- Materials Engineering: the Materials Engineering course track deals with the study and development of new materials and associated manufacturing technologies.
-Key topics include advanced materials, nanotechnology, material characterisation and innovative manufacturing processes.
+- Materials Engineering: the Materials Engineering curriculum deals with the study and development of new materials and associated production technologies.
+Main topics include advanced materials, nanotechnologies, materials characterisation and innovative production processes.

-- Mechanical Engineering: this track focuses on the design and optimization of mechanical systems and manufacturing processes.
-The topics covered include applied mechanics, robotics, industrial automation, manufacturing, computer-aided design.
+- Mechanical Engineering: this pathway focuses on the design and optimisation of mechanical systems and production processes.
+Topics covered include applied mechanics, robotics, industrial automation, manufacturing, and computer-aided design.

 Professional profile

-PhDs who complete the PhD syllabus in Industrial Engineering acquire advanced and multidisciplinary skills that make them highly competitive in the job market.
-Employment opportunities are varied and range from different sectors, thanks to specialized training in the five curricula offered: Electrical Engineering, Energy Engineering, Chemical and Environmental Engineering, Materials Engineering and Mechanical Engineering.
+PhD graduates who complete the PhD programme in Industrial Engineering acquire advanced and multidisciplinary skills that make them highly competitive in the labour market.
+Employment opportunities are varied and extend across different sectors, thanks to the specialised training in the five curricula offered: Electrical Engineering, Energy Engineering, Chemical and Environmental Engineering, Materials Engineering and Mechanical Engineering.

-In academia, PhDs are prepared to pursue careers as researchers and academics, contributing to scientific progress through conducting innovative research and training future generations of engineers.
-Universities and research institutes, both national and international, represent an important destination for future PhDs, who can obtain post-PhD or lecturer positions.
+In the academic sector, PhD graduates are prepared to pursue careers as researchers and university lecturers, contributing to scientific progress through the conduct of innovative research and the training of future generations of engineers.
+Universities and research institutes, both national and international, represent an important destination for future PhD graduates, who may obtain postdoctoral or lecturer positions.

-The technical and analytical skills developed during the PhD also open doors to research and development (R&D) roles in high-tech industries.
-Companies in the manufacturing, automation, robotics, electronics, energy, advanced materials and industrial chemistry sectors are constantly looking for experts who can innovate and improve production processes.
-The training of PhDs prepares for leadership positions such as R&D directors, senior engineers, technology consultants, and project managers, contributing to technological innovation and improving operational efficiency.
+The technical and analytical skills developed during the PhD also open the door to research and development (R&D) roles in high-technology industries.
+Companies in the sectors of manufacturing, automation, robotics, electronics, energy, advanced materials and industrial chemistry are constantly seeking experts capable of innovating and improving production processes.
+The training of PhD graduates prepares them for leadership positions such as R&D directors, senior engineers, technology consultants and project managers, contributing to technological innovation and the improvement of operational efficiency.

-In the industrial field, the skills acquired allow graduates to hold strategic roles in management and consulting.
+In the industrial field, the skills acquired enable graduates to take on strategic roles in management and consultancy.

-Positions such as production managers, process engineers, system analysts, and management engineering consultants are common among PhDs in Industrial Engineering.
-These professionals are able to optimize production processes, improve product quality, reduce operating costs, and implement sustainable solutions.
+Positions such as production managers, process engineers, systems analysts, and engineering management consultants are common among PhD graduates in Industrial Engineering.
+These professionals are able to optimise production processes, improve product quality, reduce operating costs and implement sustainable solutions.

-The public sector and government organizations offer additional opportunities, especially for those PhDs interested in contributing to technology and environmental policy and regulation.
-Positions in government agencies, standards bodies, and international bodies allow you to influence legislation and public policies in the fields of energy, environment, transport and infrastructure.
+The public sector and governmental organisations offer further opportunities, especially for those PhD graduates interested in contributing to technological and environmental policy and regulation.
+Positions in government agencies, standardisation bodies, and international organisations make it possible to influence legislation and public policies concerning energy, environment, transport and infrastructure.

-In addition, the growing global focus on sustainability and the energy transition has created a high demand for environmental and energy experts.
-PhDs can find employment in companies operating in the renewable energy sector,
+In addition, the growing global focus on sustainability and the energy transition has created high demand for experts in environmental and energy issues.
+PhD graduates can find employment in companies operating in the renewable energy sector,

 in waste management, water treatment and environmental consultancy.
-Roles such as sustainability specialists, energy consultants, and green project managers are examples of career opportunities that combine technical expertise with a strong focus on environmental responsibility.
+Roles such as sustainability specialists, energy consultants and green project managers are examples of career opportunities that combine technical skills with a strong focus on environmental responsibility.

-Finally, many PhDs choose the path of entrepreneurship, founding start-ups and innovative companies that develop new technologies and products.
-The entrepreneurial approach encouraged during the PhD provides the necessary tools to turn innovative ideas into business realities, contributing to economic growth and technological development.
+Finally, many PhD graduates choose the path of entrepreneurship, founding start-ups and innovative companies that develop new technologies and products.
+The entrepreneurial approach encouraged during the PhD provides the tools needed to transform innovative ideas into commercial realities, contributing to economic growth and technological development.

-In summary, the PhD syllabus in Industrial Engineering offers graduates a wide range of professional opportunities in academia, industry, public and business, making them protagonists in the global technological and industrial landscape.
+In summary, the PhD programme in Industrial Engineering offers graduates a wide range of professional opportunities in the academic, industrial, public and entrepreneurial fields, making them key players in the global technological and industrial landscape.

 Curriculum